socrastein/the-lifting-school-website/README.md

-# The Lifting School: Website Template
+# The Lifting School Website

 This is an ongoing project that allows me to implement the various skills I am learning in HTML, CSS and JavaScript.
 The plan is to fully replace my professional website that is currently hosted through Wix, not only saving me money in hosting fees